Mark Normand: Recognition

 In 2013, Normand won Carolines on Broadway's March Madness competition, beating out 63 other comedians.
 He was named The Village Voices "Best Comedian of 2013."
 In 2012, he appeared on John Oliver's New York Stand-Up Show on Comedy Central, and in 2011 was picked as one of Comedy Central's "Comics to Watch" for the 2011 New York Comedy Festival.
 Mark was also named Esquires "Best New Comedians 2012," and Time Out New Yorks "21 New York Comedy Scene Linchpins."

 Riyadh Comedy Festival

 In 2025, Normand participated in the Riyadh Comedy Festival.
 Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

 Personal life

 Normand lives in the West Village neighborhood of New York City, and has said he is an atheist.
 He married Mae Planert in November 2022.
+In January 2025 Normand announced that the couple had welcomed their first child, a baby boy.